 This year a fourth day is added allowing more time for class discussion, and introducing more topics (e.g. natural experiments, epidemiological and economic simulation modelling, causal mediation analyses).

 The course is suited to students who have completed an introductory level course in epidemiology (e.g. Diploma or Masters of Public Health paper in epidemiology and biostatistics), through to practicing epidemiologists wanting an update.

-- A comprehensive overview of systematic error (confounding, selection and information biases), using contemporary approaches such as a counterfactual model, G-methods and directed acyclic graphs (DAGs).
+- A comprehensive overview of systematic error (confounding, selection and information biases), using contemporary approaches such as a counterfactual model, directed acyclic graphs (DAGs) and g-methods.

 - An introduction to quantitative bias analysis methods to correct for systematic error in epidemiological studies.
 (Sometimes called sensitivity analyses.)
-Methods taught range from simple to probabilistic methods.
+Methods taught will range from simple single bias adjustment, to adjusting for multiple biases using probabilistic methods.